diagrams/diagrams-doc/manual/diagrams-manual.rst

 channel on Freenode, or the `diagrams mailing list`_) so they can prioritize it!

-Warnings, "gotchas", and other important asides are in a red box with a "warning" icon, like this:
+Warnings, "gotchas", and other important asides are in a yellow box with a "warning" icon, like this:

 .. container:: warning